top of page

 IKON PASS GUIDE

 The Full Ikon Pass provides unlimited access to 15 resorts

-Skiing or snowboarding more than 7 days this season, especially over the holidays and seeking variety at premier destinations, many of which are part of a multi-resort network for the first time
+Skiing or snowboarding more than 7 days this season, especially over the holidays and seeking variety at premier destinations in North America, Europe and Japan

 Northeasterners who want to take long weekends to top resorts in the region (e.g., Tremblant, Sugarbush, Killington) and a couple of trips out West